WindowStations/VB6NameSpaces/README.md

 Known issues:
 * Control container ability is not included, ie DockStyle and Anchor properties are positioned relative to the UC, not the VB6 form.
 * Images are not saved/compiled with the .frx file.
+* Functions with overloads appear with _2 etc.  (update planned to include enums for function selection and optional parameters)